sveltejs/kit/documentation/docs/80-migrating.md

 In Sapper, all relative URLs were resolved against the base URL — usually `/`, unless the `basepath` option was used — rather than against the current page.

 This caused problems and is no longer the case in SvelteKit.
-Instead, URLs are resolved against the current page (or the destination page, for `fetch` URLs in `load` functions) instead.
+Instead, relative URLs are resolved against the current page (or the destination page, for `fetch` URLs in `load` functions) instead.
+In most cases, it's easier to use root-relative (i.e. starts with `/`) URLs, since their meaning is not context-dependent.

 #### &lt;a&gt; attributes